 As Congress debates the next Farm Bill we need to remind them of the importance of farmers markets and local agriculture in our communities.

 Having the tools and confidence to communicate what your market does and what your policy priorities are to decision-makers is as important as ever.
-FMC’s Policy Toolkit provides guidance in communicating to local, state and federal legislators the importance of farmers markets.
+FMC’s Advocacy Toolkit provides guidance in communicating to local, state and federal legislators the importance of farmers markets.

 FMC Policy Priorities